adworjan/VSCode_Ansible_Workshop/README.md

 ```
 Once the window opens, click the 3 horizontal bars in the top left, hover over terminal and select "New Terminal"

-Now begin the lab starting with the portion after loging in to the control host.
+Now begin the lab starting with the portion after logging in to the control host.